-The average rental price in Northwest Area is currently $2,364, based on NeighborhoodScout's exclusive analysis.
-Rents here are currently lower in price than 46.0% of Nevada neighborhoods.
+The average rental price in Northwest Area is currently $2,839, based on NeighborhoodScout's exclusive analysis.
+The average rental cost in this neighborhood is higher than 70.1% of the neighborhoods in Nevada.

 Northwest Area is a suburban neighborhood (based on population density) located in Las Vegas, Nevada.

-Northwest Area real estate is primarily made up of medium sized (three or four bedroom) to large (four, five or more bedroom) single-family homes and apartment complexes/high-rise apartments.
+Northwest Area real estate is primarily made up of medium sized (three or four bedroom) to large (four, five or more bedroom) single-family homes.
 Most of the residential real estate is owner occupied.
 Many of the residences in the Northwest Area neighborhood are established but not old, having been built between 1970 and 1999.
 A number of residences were also built between 2000 and the present.

 When you see a neighborhood for the first time, the most important thing is often the way it looks, like its homes and its setting.
 Some places look the same, but they only reveal their true character after living in them for a while because they contain a unique mix of occupational or cultural groups.
 This neighborhood is very unique in some important ways, according to NeighborhoodScout's exclusive exploration and analysis.